 - At the bottom the control buttons allow you to mute the mic or turn off the camera.
-The cogwheel allows you to change the settings (such as choosing to use a different mic or camera - if you have more than one available).
+The cogwheel allows you to change the settings, such as blurring your background, or choosing to use a different mic or camera (if you have more than one available).

 When another person is available these also show a pick up button to start the call

 and a hang up button to leave the call.

 - In the middle, when your appointment is due to start, the Start Appointment button.